marczaku/102-csharp-basics/2-core-features/slides/README.md

 int result = (8 - 2) - 1; // 5
 ```

-We can use Parenthesis `()` to change the order of evaluation:
+We can use Parentheses `()` to change the order of evaluation:
 ```cs
 int result = 8 - (2 - 1); // 7
 ```

-This means, that Paranthesis `()` have precedence over mathematical operators.
+This means, that Parantheses `()` have precedence over mathematical operators.
 They have a higher priority and are evaluated first.

 Keep in mind, that, just as in Mathematics, Division and Multiplication have higher precedence:
 ```cs